apache/apisix/docs/en/latest/terminology/consumer.md

     }'
     ```

-2. Repeated tests, all return `403`; Jack is forbidden to access this API:
+2. Repeated tests, all return `403`; Jack is forbidden to access this API.

     ```shell
     curl http://127.0.0.1:9080/hello -H 'apikey: auth-one' -I